neatorobito/Salut/README.md

     network.discoverNetworkServices(new SalutDeviceCallback() {
         @Override
         public void call(SalutDevice device) {
+           Log.d(TAG, "A device has connected with the name " + device.deviceName);
         }
     }, false);

     //OR

-    network.discoverNetworkServices(new SalutDeviceCallback() {
+    network.discoverNetworkServices(new SalutCallback() {
         @Override
-        public void call(SalutDevice device) {
+        public void call() {
+           Log.d(TAG, "All I know is that a device has connected.");
         }
     }, true);
 ```
 For both of these methods you must pass in a boolean indicating wether or not you want your callback to be called repeatedly.
 So if **true**, the framework will call your callback each time a device is discovered.
-If **false** the framework will call your callback only once, when the first device is discovered. **With each of these methods, you must also manually call `stopServiceDiscovery()` to stop service discovery.**
+If **false** the framework will call your callback only once, when the first device is discovered. **Regardless of which boolean you pass in, the framework will continue to discover services until you manually call `stopServiceDiscovery()`.**
 Lastly, there is the `discoverNetworkServicesWithTimeout()` method, which as it's name implies, discovers devices for a set amount of time that you pass in, and then automatically calls the `stopServiceDiscovery()` method. **You can access the entire list of found devices using the `foundDevices` field of your instance.**

 ```